Aerial shot showing neat beds and a glasshouse in Holkham Walled Garden

 Getting married?

-The Walled Garden is a wonderful space, but did you know it’s possible to hold your wedding here?
+The Walled Garden is a wonderful space, but did you know you can hold your wedding here?

 Just imagine: a grand marquee, blooming flower beds, you, your partner and all those you love.